Register now for the next webinar (26/02):

 New: System supplier

-System supplier: The modern approach relies on cooperation with system suppliers who deliver complete assemblies or systems.
+The modern approach relies on cooperation with system suppliers who deliver complete assemblies or systems.
 In addition to production, they also take on development tasks and integrate various components into a functional unit.
-This approach is characterized by innovative leaps such as the digitalization of the supply chain, just-in-time deliveries and closely interlinked development processes.
+Leaps in innovation such as the digitalization of the supply chain, just-in-time deliveries and closely interlinked development processes characterize this approach.
 Practical advantages include a reduced number of suppliers, less coordination effort and accelerated development cycles.
 By shifting responsibilities to the system supplier, companies can act more flexibly and focus on their core competencies.

 Practical example: Automotive industry